aubm/aubm-website/content/posts/3-ways-of-shooting-yourself-in-the-foot-when-writing-applications-in-go.md

 }
 ```

-We can see from there that the container was OOM killed.
+We can see from there that the container has been OOMkilled.
 The request made the container load too many images in memory.
 We did not anticipate that when the second version of the code was implemented.
 Now a single request could bring the server down for all users.